vmilitaru/eVenture-server/README.md

 9. Go to [cloudinary](http://cloudinary.com/) and sign up for a free account.

-10. To configure the cloudinary object you will need to add your cloudinary credentials such as `Cloud name`, `API Key` and `API Secret` displayed in the _Dashboard_ tab as enviroment variables.
+10. To configure the cloudinary object you will need to add your cloudinary credentials such as `Cloud name`, `API Key` and `API Secret` displayed in the _Dashboard_ tab as **environment variables**.

-11. Make sure that on your cloudinary account you have an _upload-preset_ called `event-setups`.It is basically the place where you want to store the uploaded images.
+11. Make sure that on your cloudinary account you have an _upload-preset_ called `event_setups`.
+It is basically the place where you want to store the uploaded images.
 You can always change the _upload-preset_ name into something else but once you do that you need to update as well the cloudinary function that sits in the models folder to matches the new _upload-preset_ name.

 12. Go to _Settings>Upload_ and scroll down until you see the _Upload presets_ section and click _Add upload preset_ link.

 13. Configure the following settings:
-    - _Upload preset name_ and _Folder_- should be `event-setups`
+    - _Upload preset name_ - should be `event_setups`
+    - _Folder_ - you can name the folder as you wish 👉 _the folder will be visible in your Media Library page after you create your first event on the app_

 14. Everything else can stay as default and  click _Save_.

-15. Now, under _Upload presets_ section, next to `ml_default` you should be able to see also the `event_setups` upload-presets folder.
+15. Now, under _Upload presets_ section, next to `ml_default` you should be able to see also the `event_setups` upload-presets folder

 16. Save the settings.

 ## Configuring Auth0